Btibert3/sk-delta-apps-yield/README.md

 1. Demostrate documented code
 2. Build a few models to try to help explain the changes in yield relative to a few factors.

-To follow along, run the contents of the `college-clean.r` to build and save a dataframe (dataset) and then walk through the `main-analysis.r` file.
+To follow along, run the contents of  `college-clean.r` to build and save a dataframe (dataset) and then walk through the `main-analysis.r` file.
 I attempted to comment as much as possible in case you are like me and learn by example.

 I do not intend for this repo to be viewed as a comprehensive analysis with specific conclusions, but more of a tutorial on how analysts in EM might be able to conduct similar studies themselves without requiring expensive software.